 As for The Wright Recipes, I write about food because itís a huge part of what makes me feel like myself.
 Paying attention to likes and numbers is distracting and brings a self-awareness into the narrative that I donít want and have worked hard to remove from my life.

 The short answer is that I am feeling great.
 I feel like the me I recognize, which is amazing.
-The long, more thorough answer can be tracked through my journal entries on the CaringBridge site.
+The long, more thorough answer can be tracked through my journal entries on the CaringBridge site or by subscribing to my monthly newsletter.
 Prognoses in general are kind of tricky because they are based on statistics and I have been an outlier all along.
 What I can say with confidence is that my doctors are very impressed with my test results and general health so far.
 I have remained an outlier and am spending every day working with my lifestyle choices to attempt to stay that way.
 With a GBM, the term "remission" isn't used because it has an 100% recurrence rate over time.

 I am not a nutritionist and don't want to imply knowledge or my health success due to the way I'm eating.
 However, I write regularly on my blog, The Wright Recipes, about my food choices and recipes that correspond with them.
 Iím alive and eating well, and writing about it is a celebration of both.